Have You Lied to Your Partner About Money

 - 12 percent said the money cheating led to a divorce

-If you have been financially unfaithful, come clean.
+If you have lied about money or have been financially unfaithful, come clean.
 Even if you feel guilty, have rationalized the spending, or fear your spouse’s reaction, take the time to work through your financial infidelity together and start anew.

 Proactive Pointers to Start the Conversation